AlexaCRM/alexacrm.github.io/datapress/Samples/Event Ticketing/configure_solution_and_app.md

 ```
 4. Replace the URL in `background: url(/wp-content/uploads/2025/01/site-logo.png) no-repeat center calc(100% - 50px);` with the URL of your logo.

-### Event Portal Settings Table
+### Event Portal Management Table
-The solution includes the Event Portal Settings table, where you can configure options to modify the look of the site.
+The solution includes the Event Portal Management table, where you can configure options to modify the look of the site.

 Set `template/event/formats/date` and `template/event/formats/time` to the required format.
 By default, the date is set to `d.m.Y`, which represents **24.11.2024**, and the time is set to `H:i`, which displays **18:30**.
 Set it, for example, to `F j, Y` to display **November 24, 2024**.